-Additionally, Mr. Goei received 10,000,000 performance-vesting Units that will vest based on the achievement of 2019 Altice USA financial targets of (x) consolidated net revenue and (y) (1) adjusted EBITDA or (2) Capex adjusted EBITDA (see "Summary Historical and Pro Forma Financial Data" for a reconciliation of adjusted EBITDA and "-Description of Non-GAAP Financial Measures" for Capex adjusted EBITDA).
+Additionally, Mr. Goei received 10,000,000 performance-vesting Units that will vest based on the achievement of 2019 Altice USA financial targets of (x) consolidated net revenue and (y) (1) Adjusted EBITDA or (2) Adjusted EBITDA less capex (see "Summary Historical and Pro Forma Financial Data" for a reconciliation of Adjusted EBITDA and "-Description of Non-GAAP Financial Measures" for Adjusted EBITDA less capex).
 Mr. Goei's performance-vesting Units will be forfeited if performance is not met, unless otherwise determined by the Altice N.V. board of directors in its discretion.
+In 2017, Mr. Goei was granted 10,600,000 time-vesting Units, which are scheduled to cliff vest on January 31, 2020, generally subject to his continued employment with the Company or any of its affiliates.
+These Units are not included in the Summary Compensation Table or other tables presented below because they were granted in 2017.